AguaClara/Coagulant_nanoparticle_attachment_rate_characterization-DEPRECATED/C-NARC Report.md

 The team observed that a mixture of water and air had entered the tubing connecting the pressure sensors to the flocculator.
 In order to prevent this from occurring in future experiments, the tubing was shortened and the pressure sensors were oriented on the top of the flocculator.

-The pressure sensors were changed from 200kPa to 7kPa sensors to get more accurate results since the 7kPa sensors are more sensitive to pressure changes.
+To increase the accuracy of the results for future experiments, the pressure sensors were changed from 200kPa to 7kPa sensors since the 7kPa sensors are more sensitive to pressure changes.